Special Weather Statement issued for Lower Kobuk and Noatak Valleys, Upper Kobuk and Noatak Valleys by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Owl Creek and Bridger Mountains, Southwest Big Horn Basin by NWS
+Special Weather Statement issued for Debeque to Silt Corridor, Flat Tops by NWS

-Effective: 2022-08-26 14:11:00 MDT Expires: 2022-08-26 15:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Owl Creek and Bridger Mountains; Southwest Big Horn Basin A strong thunderstorm will impact portions of south central Hot Springs County through 330 PM MDT At 242 PM MDT, Doppler radar was tracking a strong thunderstorm 12 miles west of Thermopolis, moving east at 20 mph.
-HAZARD...Wind gusts up to 50 mph and half inch hail.
+Effective: 2022-08-28 15:02:00 MDT Expires: 2022-08-28 15:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Debeque to Silt Corridor; Flat Tops; Roan and Tavaputs Plateaus A strong thunderstorm will impact portions of east central Garfield and southeastern Rio Blanco Counties through 345 PM MDT At 307 PM MDT, Doppler radar was tracking a strong thunderstorm 15 miles north of Rifle, or 30 miles northwest of Glenwood Springs, moving east at 25 mph.
+HAZARD...Winds in excess of 40 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Thermopolis and Hot Springs State Park.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPH
+This storm will remain over mainly rural areas of east central Garfield and southeastern Rio Blanco Counties.
+This includes Colorado 13 near mile marker 13.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPH

 weather.gov